SDGreen/elwood-castle/README.md

     one.
 * #### Contact Form
     * Users can send emails to Elwood's Gmail account using the contact form.
-    If the user in logged in it will proload their saved email into the email field of the form.
+    If the user is logged in, it will preload their saved email into the email field of the form.
 * #### Toast Alerts
-    * Throughout the site Toast alerts are used to give the user feedback suchas when a user logs in, logs out, adds items to a basket, removes/updates basket items, checkouts out successfully etc
+    * Throughout the site Toast alerts are used to give the user feedback, such as when a user logs in, logs out, adds items to a basket, removes/updates basket items, checks out out successfully etc.
-    * Alerts change colour depending on the type of message used to create them, red for error, green for success and blue for infomation (i.e. email verification emails being sent)
+    * Alerts change colour depending on the type of message used to create them, red for error, green for success and blue for information (i.e. email verification emails being sent).
 * #### Responsive Basket
     * The basket won't allow users to checkout if their basket is empty.
-    * If the basket is empty it offers a link back to events.
+    * If the basket is empty it offers a link back to events page.
 * #### Responsive Fixed Navbar
-  * Includes dropdown links to account pages which change depending on if the user in logged in, a superuser or an anonymous user.
+  * Includes dropdown links to account pages which change depending on if the user is logged in, a superuser or an anonymous user.
-  * Logo text disappears on smaller screens, key elements (basket and account dropdown) remain as icons whilst less essential links are stored in a dropdown.
+  * Logo text disappears on smaller screens, key elements (basket and account dropdown) remain as icons, whilst less essential links are stored in a mobile dropdown.
   * Logo image changes size depening on screen size.
   * Due to it's small size it remains fixed to the top of the page to eliminate the need for a "back to top" button.
 * #### Simple Footer
-    * Footer remains consistant across the site and includes 3 social links and a link to the creaters github page.
+    * Footer remains consistent across the site and includes three social links and a link to the creator's github page.
 All external links create a new tab rather than change the current windows location.
     The social links aren't live and so currently redirect back to the index page with a message explaining why.
+* #### Dismissable Alert Banner
+    * On the events page, a banner appears linking users to the FAQ page if they want information about Elwood Castle's Covid-19 policy.
+    * The banner is dismissable but reappears each time a user goes to the events page where it's message is most important.
 * #### Dynamic Landing Page
-    * Has a scrolling background of Elwood Castles grand vista images.
+    * Has a scrolling background of Elwood Castle's grand vista images.
     * Elwood's logo appears above the key links highlighted on the page.
     * On very small devices the less used contact link is removed to maintain the balance of the page.

 ### Features Left to Implement
-* #### Subcription Service
+* #### Subscription Service
-    * In future it would be great to create a subcription service where uses pay either per year or month which entitles them to a certain amount of free tickets
+    * In future it would be great to create a subscription service where uses pay either per year or month, which entitles them to a certain amount of free tickets.
 * #### Real-time Ratings
-    * A future feature would be to allow users to rate events which automatically updates an events rating in real-time
+    * A future feature would be to allow users to rate events which automatically updates an event's rating in real-time.
 * #### Ticket Reservation
-    * With sites like ticketmaster, tickets are held for a period of time and cannot be booked whilst the another user has them in their basket.
-Currently this feature is not deemed neccessary as Elwood Caslte doesn't deal with the types of volumes that a major area deals with but it would be good to add in future.
+    * With sites like Ticketmaster, tickets are held for a period of time and cannot be booked whilst another user has them in their basket.
+Currently this feature is not deemed necessary as Elwood Castle doesn't deal with the types of volumes that a major arena deals with but it would be good to add in future.
 * #### Styled Superuser Dashboard
     * With more time, a nicely styled dashboard would be created for super users.
-    Currently it is just the standard Django admin dashboard which is usable but one fitting with rest of the site would be better for UX.
+    Currently it is just the standard Django admin dashboard which is usable but one fitting with the rest of the site would be better for UX.
 * #### Custom 404 Page
-    * Fairly self explanitory but this feature wasn't deemed neccessary for the site to be deployed.
+    * Fairly self explanatory, but this feature wasn't deemed necessary for the site to be deployed.

 ---